Paris: The conflict over submarines continues: France doubts NATO: "There is a crisis"

 In light of China’s expansion efforts in the economically important Indo-Pacific region, Washington, London and Canberra announced their new alliance on Wednesday.
 Among other things, it allows Australia to benefit from US technology in building nuclear-powered submarines and from knowledge in the field of cyber defense.
 The United States also wants to expand its military presence in Australia.

 France also considers itself a great power in the Indo-Pacific due to overseas territories such as New Caledonia and French Polynesia.
-Le Drian accused Canberra of “stabbing” Paris.
-US President Joe Biden*, who declared competition with China a top priority of his foreign policy, made a “brutal” decision based on the slogan of his predecessor Donald Trump – “America First”.
+Le Drian accused Canberra of “stabbing” Paris. our president Joe Biden*, who declared competition with China to be the main theme of his foreign policy, made a “brutal” decision based on the slogan of his predecessor Donald Trump – “America First”.

 Meanwhile, France feels betrayed.
 As a sign of alarm, France recalled its ambassadors from Washington and Canberra in an unusual diplomatic move between the Allies.
-The move came at the request of President Emmanuel Macron*.
+This move was made at the request of the President Emmanuel Macron*.
 France had previously canceled a celebration of French-American friendship.
 The dispute continues. open exit. (as / afp) *Mercur.de It is a show of IPPEN.MEDIA

 “Alcohol buff.
 Troublemaker.
 Introvert.
 Student.
 Social media lover.
 Web ninja.
 Bacon fan.
 Reader.”